lfwells/discord-lecture-reader/README.md

 You can clear the poll on this page by clicking the button or navigating to `http://131.217.172.176/guild/<guild_id>/clearpoll`.

+Note: for sessions to work, you will need a `sessions` subdirectory with write permissions.

 ## TODO
 For fun: "latest vote: XX for YY" (actually is hard -- unless we do a robo lindsay version)